AashishBarme/Quiz/README.md

-Web app for normal question and answer..
+Web app for normal question and answer using php and slim framework (api)